space-apes/recursionist-quickstarts/meanQuickstart/angularQuickstart.md

     - minutes : number -- minute of last update to this order
     - seconds : number -- second of last update to this order
     - isCompleted : boolean -- false by default
-    - constructor(customerName : string, private menuItemService : MenuItemService)
+    - constructor(customerName : string, private menuItemService : MenuItemService) : sets time parameters to current time hours, minutes, seconds
     - setCompleted() : void -- sets isCompleted to true
-    - addItem(index : number) -- if index falls within range of valid menu items, increments element in that index
+    - addItem(index : number) -- if index falls within range of valid menu items, increments element in that index. calls updateTime
-    - removeItem(index : number) -- if index falls within range of valid menu items and value is not 0 already, decrement element in that index
+    - removeItem(index : number) -- if index falls within range of valid menu items and value is not 0 already, decrement element in that index. calls updateTime()
     - updateTime()  -- updates all time data fields using current time

 ### Order Service

+# Project 2B: Add top level components and routing
+Create the scaffolding for each of the order componenets: currentOrders, completedOrders, addOrUpdateOrder.
+(EX: `ng generate component currentOrders`).
+You will add more detail to them later.
+Add routing to your application using `ng generate module app-routing --flat --module=app`.
+Your root level template will only contain an `<app-dashboard>` component and the `<router-outlet>`.
+Define the 3 routes (https://angular.io/guide/router) that will lead to your 3 order components.
+After creating the dashboard component, add links using `routerLink` to each of the 3 order components.
+You should be able to click each link and see a change below the dashboard.
+You should have a simple view like this:

-# Project 2B: Cafe POS AddOrUpdateOrder
+# Project 2C: Cafe POS AddOrUpdateOrder
+The most complex component in this app is ths AddOrUpdateOrder component which looks like this:

 - backed by order data model

     -  updateDate() : void